 BOD values range from 1 mg/L for natural waters to about 300mg/L for untreated domestic sewage waters.

-If the BOD is 300mg/L and above, sewage is said to be healthy, and if it is 100mg/L or below, it is said to be weak.
+If the BOD is 300mg/L and above, sewage is said to be weak, and if it is 100mg/L or below, it is said to be healthy.

 BOD of wastewater is typically 110-440mg/L and must be reduced to 20mg/L for discharge.